RuofengX/pycraft-game/pyworld/modules/README.md

 Every being or entity have their own property or method, but some of these functions are same.
 So we write those same reuseable function as some mixin modules.
-Each mixin class act as a set of ports, like Interface in Java.
+Each mixin class acts as a set of ports, like Interface in Java.

 ## Name regulation